 What is fascinating is that Gold is also putting in a beautiful wedge formation when priced in South African Rands, which adds further credibility to the theory that the Dow is doing nothing but adjusting to the high level of currency inflation.

 So in the short-term, it looks like Gold and the Equity markets can keep chugging up, however, Gold will be the final Victor since it has just begun its major uptrend.

 I believe with the above data one can draw the following conclusions:

 A pull back to the 8,800 to 9,000 area would be very healthy for this market.
 However, it is not necessary.
 If we pull back to even 9,400 to 9,500, it will serve the minimum criteria to provide the necessary ingredients to start the next phase of this rally.
-So far there is nothing extremely spectacular about this rally when one looks at it regarding a stronger currency.
+So far there is nothing incredibly spectacular about this rally when one looks at it regarding a stronger currency.

-In summary, most of the move was due to a currency adjustment: the US dollar getting hammered to death and the markets simply adjusting to reflect this inflationary process.
+In summary, most of the move was due to a currency adjustment: the US dollar getting hammered to death and the markets just adjusting to reflect this inflationary process.
 (You can’t expect the market to stay at the same level if several hundred more million or billion dollars are chasing the same number of stocks.)

 If we can hold in the 8,800 to 9,000 range, then the outcome looks rather interesting.
 Esoteric cycle analysis (our proprietary indicator at the Tactical Investor) is suggesting the following targets if we can hold the above ranges:

 1st target will be a break of the Dow over the 10,000 range